EIP3000H Coordinating Seminar: Ethnic, Immigration and Pluralism Studies

-Offered in Winter Term 2021, Tuesday 1:30-3:30pm, Instructor Professor Ayelet Shachar.
+Offered in Fall Term 2021, Wednesday 4:00-6:00 pm, Instructor Professor Ayelet Shachar.
 Delivery methods and classroom details TBD.

 Although we aim to make this list accurate and up-to-date, each student is responsible for checking the latest course information and enrollment policies (such as date of course registration) on the individual graduate unit website.
 More departments/courses may be added to the existing list as new information becomes available.